User User name Password

 I almost forgot, if you do chose to defy Sandvines, do it with a bang!
 Store lots of jobs before you start because you will not be able to collect them once the attack starts and maximize you downloads the first weekend.
 Sandvines has extensive trend analysis.
 If you show a downward trend in your defiance the punishments will be less than someone downloading less but their downloading trend is stable or on the rise.
 On the rise, gets the most punishment.

-This message has been edited since posting.
-Last time this message was edited on 16 May 2008 9:44
+This message has been edited since its posting.
+Latest edit was made on 16 May 2008 @ 9:44

 Quote: